antimatterhorn/yggdrasil/docs/source/intro.rst

 .. image:: Nidhogg.png

-Purpose of Nidhoggr
+Purpose of Yggdrasil
 -------------------

-Nidhoggr is a generic physics simulation framework.
-It is designed to be used as a base for varied physics simulation methods (FVM,FEM,etc) while keeping helper methods like equations of state and integrators generic enough to be portable between a wide variety of methods choices.
-Nidhoggr's major classes and methods are written in C++ and wrapped in Python using pybind11 to enable them to be imported as Python3+ modules inside a runscript.
+Yggdrasil is a generic physics simulation framework.
+It is designed to be used as a base for varied physics simulation methods
+(FVM,FEM,etc) while keeping helper methods like equations of state and integrators generic enough to be portable between a wide variety of methods choices.
+Yggdrasil's major classes and methods are written in C++ and wrapped in Python using pybind11 to enable them to be imported as Python3+ modules inside a runscript.
 Python holds and passes the pointers to most objects inside the code, while the integration step is always handled by compiled C++ code.
 Any Python class that returns the expected data types of the compiled C++ classes can substitute for a precompiled package (e.g. a custom equation of state), though speed will suffer.